Mr. Trevor Dutchak, EMT, Chief Executive Officer

-Trevor leads over 65 men and women of the 3rd largest ambulance service in Saskatchewan.
-As a member of North Central Ambulance Association group of companies, Parkland Ambulance is private-contracted ambulance service to the the Prince Albert Parkland Health Region.
+Trevor leads over 60 men and women of the 3rd largest ambulance service in Saskatchewan.
+As a member of North Central Ambulance Association group of companies, Parkland Ambulance is a contracted ambulance service to the the Prince Albert Parkland Health Region.

-Mr. Brian Reichle, EMT-A, Director of Communications and First Responders
+Mr. Brian Reichle, ICP, Director of Communications and First Responders

 Brian started with Parkland Ambulance in February 1984 and through his hard work became Director of Emergency Communications in 2000.
-Brian began his emergency medical services (EMS) career like so many first as emergency medical responder (EMR), then emergency medical technician (EMT), to his current certification as emergency medical technician advanced (EMT-A).
-Together with his wife Laurie, they have two active sons Justin and Jason, whose new found love of hockey keeps them a very busy family.
+Brian began his emergency medical services (EMS) career like so many first as emergency medical responder (EMR), then emergency medical technician (EMT), to his current certification as emergency medical technician advanced (EMT-A) (ICP).
+Together with his wife Laurie, they have two son Justin and Jason.

 Brian is responsible for overseeing the emergency communication center, quality assurance for the center and liaison with all external clients.
 He is also responsible for all first responder groups and for the groups continuing education needs.

-Pat has been with Parkland Ambulance for 24 years after many more years of service in the Province of Alberta as a emergency medical technician - paramedic (EMT-P).
-He is active in the community with strong ties to the Canadian military as two sons head overseas to Afghanistan in the fall of 2009.
+Pat has been with Parkland Ambulance for 28 years after many more years of service in the Province of Alberta as a emergency medical technician - paramedic (EMT-P).
+He is active in the community with strong ties to the Canadian military as two sons headed overseas to Afghanistan in the fall of 2009.
 Pat's leadership has mentored many current and past employees of Parkland Ambulance.
-He is a recipient of the Governor General of Canada Emergency Medical Services Exemplary Service medal.
+He is a recipient of the Governor General of Canada Emergency Medical Services Exemplary Service medal and first bar.

 His responsibilities include management of all internal professional development opportunities for the paramedics of Parkland Ambulance, quality assurance, infection control and occupational health and safety administration.
 He also provides the leadership for internal staff development directly related to mentorship and career advancement with the organization.

-Mr. Lyle Karasiuk, EMT-P, Director of Public Affairs
+Mr. Lyle Karasiuk, ACP, Director of Public Affairs and Support Services

-For the past 24 years, Lyle has been with Parkland Ambulance, ironically coming to work merely casual after the invitation of friend.
+For the past 28 years, Lyle has been with Parkland Ambulance, ironically coming to work merely casual after the invitation of friend.
 Since coming to the team of Parkland Ambulance Lyle has worked up through the ranks to his present leadership role.
-Lyle is a recipient of the Governor General of Canada Emergency Medical Services Exemplary Service medal, the Saskatchewan Centennial Medal, the Queens Jubilee Medal and Saskatchewan Volunteer Medal of Honor.
+Lyle is a recipient of the Governor General of Canada Emergency Medical Services Exemplary Service medal, the Saskatchewan Centennial Medal, two Queens Jubilee Medals and Saskatchewan Volunteer Medal of Honor.
 He is very active in the community through many community and volunteer boards.
+Lyle was recognized as the 2013 Citizen of the Year for Prince Albert.

 Lyle is responsible for all external services of Parkland Ambulance those include: web site, all external training programs and courses, public presentations, public tours, school relations, community liason and media spokesperson.
 He is also responsible for corporate and support services including materials management.
 Born and raised in Prince Albert, Lyle holds several professional certifications as an instructor.